getsoftware-eu/microservices-domain-driven-hotel-socialoffers-app/README.md

-# Domain-driven Design - Java implementation
+# Domain-driven Design - my Java implementation

 "Clean" (Layered) Architecture is another way to provide for <b>separation of concerns</b>, <b>encapsulation</b> and <b>decoupling</b>, by grouping code units by their domain and functional role within the application.